 I find it best to add at least one or two Granny Smith or other tart apples to the salad.
 This will help balance out a bit of the sweetness.

 How to Keep Cut Apples from Turning Brown

 Cut apples, when exposed to air, will start to brown almost immediately.

-I don’t like the added acid in this particular recipe so I find the easiest way to keep the apples from browning is to mix all of the other ingredients in a bowl and add the apples as I cut them and mix well to prevent air from getting to the apples.
+I don’t like to add acid in this recipe so I find the best way to keep the apples from browning is to mix all of the other ingredients in a bowl and add the apples as I cut them and mix well to prevent air from getting to the apples.